This interview is another of Idaho Writers Update’s monthly series profiling Idaho authors.

 What do you enjoy most about being a writer?

 I’m embarrassingly inarticulate in face-to-face speech, but I’ve always been able to express myself well in writing.
 (I’d have run from this interview if it were taped or recorded.)
 I also find that writing helps me to explore and clarify my thoughts.
 I enjoy the research that goes into writing an essay or editorial piece because it tests my ideas.
 I’ve had to change my opinion more than once.

 What do you enjoy least about being a writer?

 Talking about writing.
 I still wince when someone refers to me as a writer or an author.

 What would you tell a new writer?

 You’ve had grammar drilled into your head since the first grade.
 Let go of that!
 Just write from you heart and get your story on the page.
 If you, like I, have trouble writing or keyboarding try recording your story.
 You can always find someone to transpose the recording, and grammatical details and fact checking can be addressed after you get to the end and are ready to work with an editor.

 What might people be surprised to know about you?

-Thanks to author Sherry Briscoe for participating in our Idaho Author Interview series.
-If you’re interested, or would like to recommend someone, please contact the IWU website editor.
+Thanks to author Linda Paul for participating in our Idaho Author Interview series.
+If you’re interested, contact the IWU website editor.